uis-no/paper-collection-template/README.md

                       will be used locally.
 The class is using biblatex with the biber as the backend.

-\titlepage            Insert a titlepage, with UiS specific information.
+\titlepage            Insert a title page, with UiS specific information.

+\copyrightpage        Insert a copyright page, with UiS specific information.
+                      ISBN, ISSN, and thesis no. will be given to you in the final stages before you submit your thesis.

 \inputpreface         Call this to import the content of preface.tex.
                       A special preface chapter will be created.